• Skip to primary navigation

 Calories: 186kcalCarbohydrates: 20gProtein: 7gFat: 11gSaturated Fat: 1gPolyunsaturated Fat: 7gMonounsaturated Fat: 2gSodium: 32mgPotassium: 564mgFiber: 6gSugar: 8gVitamin A: 954IUVitamin C: 109mgCalcium: 68mgIron: 2mg

-Keyword plant based brussels sprouts, vegan brussels sprouts, vegetable side dish
+Keyword Brussels sprouts recipe, vegan brussels sprouts, vegetable side dish

 HAVE YOU MADE THIS RECIPE?